Chicken Soup with Sour Cream Dumplings

 Step 1:

-Prepare the necessary ingredients for the broth and soup.
-For a more rich and satisfying soup, it is better to take chicken meat on the bones.
-I had one chicken fillet and a bone from half a chicken with leftover meat.
-You can use half a chicken breast with a bone or thighs and shin on the bone.
-If you need a more dietary option, it is better to stop at chicken breast.
+Gather the ingredients for the broth and the soup.
+For a richer, heartier soup, use bone-in chicken.
+I had one chicken fillet and a bone from half a chicken with some meat still on it.
+You could use a bone-in half breast, or thighs and drumsticks on the bone.
+For a leaner version, go with chicken breast.

 Step 2:

-Put the chicken, onion (I had a large onion, so I put only half) and a pinch of salt in a saucepan.
-When to salt the soup?
-Usually the soup is salted at the very end, but I advise you to add salt to the broth, because it accelerates the release of protein from the meat and the appearance of foam.
+Put the chicken, onion (mine was large, so I used just half), and a pinch of salt in a pot.
+When should you salt the soup?
+Usually you salt it at the very end, but I recommend salting the broth too, since it helps draw the protein out of the meat and bring the foam to the surface.

 Step 3: